 Is ACL Surgery a Major Surgery?

 As discussed, the procedure involves drilling holes in bones and then usually harvesting a tendon by cutting a piece out of one of your tendons (usually patellar tendon or hamstrings).
 Recent research has surprisingly shown that based on markers of cartilage injury, the surgery is actually a second insult to the joint cartilage (6).
-Complications include blood clots, pulmonary embolism, infection, nerve damage, ACL graft failure and other problems (7).
+Complications include blood clots, pulmonary embolism, infection, nerve damage, ACL graft failure, and other problems (7).
 Hence, no matter how you cut it, this surgery is a major procedure.

 What Can I Expect after ACL Surgery?

 Expect significant pain that requires narcotics for a few days to a few weeks (on average 9 days) (12).
-Most surgeons won’t want you walking without a brace and crutches for the first few weeks as the tendon or ligament graft has to adhere to bone.
-Average time to get rid of crutches spanned from 2-3 weeks (13) and return to driving about two weeks.
-However, be cautious, as several studies have discussed that reaction time to brake with the right leg being operated can be delayed for 3-6 weeks (14, 15) Hence, physical therapy is begun with simple range of motion exercises and then touch down weight bearing that advances by to place more weight on the knee without crutches.
+Most surgeons won’t want you walking without a brace and crutches for the first few weeks as the tendon or ligament graft has to adhere to the bone.
+The average time to get rid of crutches spanned from 2-3 weeks (13) and return to driving about two weeks.
+However, be cautious, as several studies have discussed that reaction time to brake with the right leg being operated can be delayed for 3-6 weeks (14, 15) Hence, physical therapy is begun with a simple range of motion exercises and then touch down weight bearing that advances by to place more weight on the knee without crutches.
 Return to work takes two weeks to 3 months, less if you’re in a white-collar job and slightly more in occupations that use the knee or legs to lift (8).
 Simple straight-line exercises can be performed by 3-months at that time including light running with a brace and most patients advance to light cutting and pivoting by 6 months (16).
 Improving strength is key during this time.

 Can You Avoid ACL Surgery?